-Tucking In Your Garden
+Tucking In The Garden

 I leave my celery, onions, and garlic in the bed for the winter.
 They will be ready early spring.
-Celery? you say.
+Celery?
+Yes!
 I have had a celery plant in my garden for a few years that I keep taking from during the summer, and it hasn’t died yet.
 Other than those things, I will: